'Window of hope': Europe prepares to launch COVID-19 vaccinations

 “We will get the vaccination because our daughter had a baby in France last month and we want to go see them.
 We do not dare travel before we get the vaccine,” Zsuzsa said.

+In Slovakia, Vladimir Krcmery, an infectologist and member of the government’s Pandemic Commission was the first person to receive the shot of the vaccine, followed by his colleagues.

-The Hungarian rollout came a day before countries including France, Germany, Italy, Austria, Portugal and Spain are planning to begin mass vaccinations, starting with health workers.
+The Hungarian and Slovak rollout came a day before countries including France, Germany, Italy, Austria, Portugal and Spain are to begin mass vaccinations, starting with health workers.

 The distribution of the Pfizer-BioNTech shot, which was first rolled out in Britain earlier this month, presents tough challenges.
 The vaccine uses new mRNA genetic technology, which means it must be stored at ultra-low temperatures of around -80 degrees Celsius (-112°F).